 Under the Annulled Convictions Act 2003 (Tas) a conviction is annulled upon completion of the prescribed period of good behaviour.
-This period
+This period is:

 (i) 10 years where the offender was an adult at the time of conviction; or (ii) 5 years where the offender was a juvenile at the time of conviction.

 A person is taken to be of good behaviour for the required period if, during that period, he or she is not convicted of an offence punishable by a term of imprisonment.
 If the person is so convicted, the qualifying period (for the original offence) starts to run from the date of the subsequent conviction.
-A subsequent traffic conviction is only taken into account for prior traffic offences (except more serious traffic offences) which some injuried deaths. which cause injury or death).
+A subsequent traffic conviction is only taken into account for prior traffic offences (except more serious traffic offences which cause injury or death).
 Only "minor" convictions can become annulled.
-A minor conviction is a conviction other than one for which a sentence of imprisonment of more than 6 months is imposed, a conviction for a sexual offence or a prescribed conviction.
+A minor conviction is a conviction other than one for which a sentence of imprisonment of more than 6 months is other than one for which a sentence of imprisonment of more than 6 months is imposed, a conviction for a sexual offence or a prescribed conviction.
 A minor conviction is also annulled if the offence ceases to be an offence.

 Once an offence is annulled the convicted person is not required to disclose any information concerning the spent conviction.
 Any question concerning criminal history is taken only to apply to unspent convictions, and references in Acts or statutory instruments to convictions or character or fitness do not include spent convictions.
-An annulled conviction or the non-disclosure of the annulled conviction is not grounds for refusing the person any appointment, post, status or privilege or revelving any appointment, post actus or privilege. privilege or revoking any appointment, post, status privilege or revoking any appointment, post, status or privilege.
+An annulled conviction or the non-disclosure of the annulled conviction is not grounds for refusing the person any appointment, post, status or privilege or revoking any appointment post status or privilege. appointment, post, status or privilege.